New information released in fatal hit-and-run in Wilson

 WILSON, N.C.
-(WTVD) --Wilson police are still searching for the driver who hit and killed a man in Wilson over the weekend.
+(WTVD) --Wilson police arrested the driver who hit and killed a man on the 5800 block of Ward Boulevard.

+Authorities charged Efrain Yanez, 59, of Rocky Mount, with felony hit and run and misdemeanor death by motor vehicle after turning himself in.

 It happened in the 5800 block of Ward Boulevard around 2 a.m.
 Saturday.